 Childhood cancer is rare and about 1,550 children (out of 11 million aged 0-14) in the UK are diagnosed with cancer every year.
-But it is one of the most emotive issues in medicine and every parent dreads to hear that their child has cancer and it is understandable to worry if your child becomes unwell.
+But every parent dreads to hear that their child has cancer and it is understandable to worry if your child becomes unwell.

 Symptoms depend on the type of cancer and where it is in the body.
 They can also be quite vague, varied and are usually caused by something other than cancer.

 What are the most common symptoms?

 It is difficult to come up with a definitive list of symptoms as many are common in childhood.
 However, some general common symptoms are:

 - Feeling very tired and lethargic all the time and/or noticeable skin paleness

 - Having flu-like symptoms that don't go away

 - Excessive bleeding, bruising easily or rash of small red spots (called petechiae)

 - Unexplained aches and pains that don't go away, especially in the bones, joints, back or legs

 - Unexplained new limp or leg weakness